 Tooth decay may require the extraction of a tooth or antibiotics.
 You can prevent tooth decay by brushing your dog’s teeth daily.

 Arthritis is a joint disease that can commonly affect older dogs.
 A dog may have trouble walking or refrain from running if they have this disease.

-Arthritis isn’t treatable, but there may be forms of pain relief that you can use such as Tempo and Tails CBD.
+Arthritis isn’t treatable, but there may be forms of pain relief that you can use.
 Overweight dogs are more likely to get arthritis – regularly exercising your dog and giving your dog a healthy diet is recommended for this reason.
 Discouraging your dog from running on wooden floors or climbing stairs may also prevent joint problems from occurring.